- Locations in Japan

 What are some famous local dishes in Tokushima?

-Naruto Kintoki: a local sweet potato used for sweet deserts and snacks.
+Naruto Kintoki: a local sweet potato used for sweet desserts and snacks.

 Wasanbon: a type of traditional Japanese wagashi sweets made with local-grown sugar cane.

-Sudachi: a citrus fruit similar to a lime crossed with a grapefruit, often added to sh and hot pot dishes.
+Sudachi: a citrus fruit similar to a lime crossed with a grapefruit, often added to fish and hot pot dishes.

 Handa somen: thick wheat noodles that are slightly salty.